Vertabelo Alternative: Luna Modeler, Desktop Data Modeling Without the Cloud

 Optional annual updates are available if you want new features, but they are genuinely optional.
 The version you purchased continues to work regardless of whether you renew.
 There is no scenario where your access to your own data models is contingent on maintaining a subscription with a vendor.

 Vertabelo is a well-designed browser tool and makes sense for teams whose workflow is browser-first and who are comfortable with cloud storage of their schemas.
-Luna Modeler does not try to replicate that browser-based collaboration model.
+Luna Modeler does not try to replicate that browser-based collaboration model — it replaces it with Git-based version control instead.

-What Luna Modeler does: gives you a professional, fully capable data modeling tool that runs on your machine, stores your data locally, requires no subscription, and works without an internet connection.
+What Luna Modeler does: gives you a professional, fully capable data modeling tool that runs on your machine, stores your data locally, collaborates through Git, automates checks through its CLI, requires no subscription, and works without an internet connection.
 If any of those properties matter to you or your organization, Luna Modeler is the more appropriate tool.

 Try Luna Modeler free for 14 days